vblanco20-1/vulkan-guide/docs/chapter-2/passing_data.md

 We can now read the color in the fragment shader, and output it as the final color.

-Make sure to rebuild the Shaders target in cmake, as we need it to compile the new things.
+Make sure to rebuild the Shaders target in Cmake, as we need it to compile the new things.
 It shouldnt have any error

 ## Changing the shaders in code
 Now, lets change the shaders used in the code, to switch the red triangle shader into a colored triangle shader.